You Are Welcome At Wplc!

 We affirm with the apostle Paul that in Christ “there is no longer Jew or Greek; there is no longer slave or free; there is no longer male and female, for all of you are one in Christ Jesus.”
 (Galatians 3:28)

 Christ has made us one.
 We acknowledge this reconciliation extends to people of all sexual orientations, gender expressions, gender identities, races, and to all who suffer from oppression.

-Because gay, lesbian, bisexual and transgendered persons and their families are often scorned by society and alienated from the Church, and because we recognize the role the Church has played in contributing to systems of racism and oppression, we wish to make known our caring concern.
+Because gay, lesbian, bisexual, transgender, and queer persons and their families are often scorned by society and alienated from the Church, and because we recognize the role the Church has played in contributing to systems of racism and oppression, we wish to make known our caring concern.

 - share the worth that comes from being unique individuals created by God;